RX2Solutions/RX2Solutions.github.io/team.md

     linkedin: https://www.linkedin.com/in/brian-brown-09
     email: info@rx2solutions.com
     image: Brian BW.jpeg
-    text: Brian Brown earned his Bachelor's Degree in Sports Management from North Carolina State University, where he excelled as a student-athlete on the baseball team.
-Drafted in the 9th round, Brian played two seasons in the Boston Red Sox minor league system.
+    text: Brian Brown earned his bachelor’s degree in Sports Management from North Carolina State University before being selected in the 9th round of the MLB Draft.
+He went on to spend two seasons competing in the Boston Red Sox minor league system.
       <br /><br />
-      With over three years of experience in recruiting across diverse industries such as Information Technology, Manufacturing, and Accounting & Finance, Brian is known for his strong relationship-building skills and keen attention to detail.
+       With roughly five years of recruiting experience across industries including Information Technology, Manufacturing, and Accounting & Finance, Brian is recognized for his ability to build lasting relationships and his sharp attention to detail.
       <br ><br />
       A passionate Philadelphia sports fan, Brian enjoys attending games, traveling, and spending quality time with friends and family.
 ---